Stivooo/mimicry-js/README.md

 const support = userBuilder.one({traits: 'support'});
 ```

+> [!IMPORTANT]
+> In the example above, a _generic type_ is used to specify the `User` type for simplicity.
+However, it is highly recommended to explore better alternatives for type specification in the [Best Practices for Using TypeScript Types](#best-practices-for-using-typescript-types) section.

 ### Multiple traits

 You can define and use multiple traits when building an object.
 Be aware that if two traits override the same value, the one passed in last wins: